cunningham-lab/neurocaas/docs/source/develop/clidevguide.rst

 where the name is an identifier you will provide to your newly created image.

+Additionally, if you have newly created/renamed your analysis script, make sure to update the :code:`COMMAND` field of your blueprint appropriately.

 Then, you can update your blueprint with this new image by running: